 “We refuse to sell false hope through burn targets.”

-Treating forests as fuel loads
+- Treating forests as fuel loads to be managed toward political hectare targets

-And towards:
+And toward:

 Help us hold government to account.